 Scholarly protege Konstantinos Charalampous won IMO with Honourable Mention and received full scholarship to study UG at the University of Chicago, class of 2027.

-Scholarly protegee Adelina wins the Bronze Medal in the most prestigious Mathematical olympics for women – The European Girls Mathematics Olympiad (EGMO).
-She is a sopphomore at the university of Toronto with “Scholarship”.
+Protegee Adelina earned the bronze medal in the most prestigious mathematical Olympics for women – the European Girls Mathematics Olympiad (EGMO).
+She is a sophomore at the University of Toronto with a “scholarship”.

-- International Mathematical Olympiad (IMO) is the most prestigious of all mathematical contests for high school students across world.
-This contest is widely regarded as the barometer of mathematical acumen and intellectual fashion of teenagers in any country.
+• The International Mathematical Olympiad (IMO) and the EGMO are the two most prestigious of all mathematical contests for high school students across the world.
+These contests are widely regarded as the barometers of mathematical acumen and intellectual fashion of teenagers in any country.